 The Houston office continues to deliver projects that support elevating Houston, and do so through significant impacts to green infrastructure and stormwater management practices, mobility choice and quality of life for the citizens of the fourth largest city in the country.
 Our projects are varied and a reflection of the enormous cultural diversity and exciting change so evident in this city.
 The Office Director for Design Workshop Houston is Alex Ramirez, please send an email for business development inquiries.

-Recognizing the significant growth that Houston will face over the next fifty years, Design Workshop’s approach and commitment to creating a healthy 21st century city is at the forefront of our purpose in Houston.
+Recognizing the significant growth that Houston will face over the next fifty years, Design Workshop’s approach and commitment to creating a healthy 21st century city is at the forefront of our purpose and position in Houston.
 For example, Design Workshop led the master plan for Springwoods Village, a land planning and development project which houses the new Exxon Mobile World Headquarters and provides quality, sustainable housing for many of the employees.
-Also, as urban density increases, we are designing Midtown’s Superblock Park, a three-acre park project adjacent to the McGowen Street Transit Station.
+Also, as urban density increases, we are designing Midtown Park, a three-acre park project adjacent to the McGowen Street Transit Station.
 Environmental resiliency is the focus of our effort for the Houston Arboretum and Nature Center master plan and implementation project.
 Healthy transportation solutions are critical components to successful cities, and we are leading the design effort for several streetscape projects, notably Main Street in Midtown as well as Westheimer Road and Walnut Bend Lane in Westchase District.